Navigator objectSupport in all current engines.

 to put the URL of the content to be handled.

-agent blocks the registration (this might happen if trying to register as a handler for "http
+agent blocks the registration (this might happen if trying to register as a handler for "http", for instance).

 agent blocks the deregistration (this might happen if with invalid schemes, for instance).